tewhatuora/api-standards/docs/api-publishing/02-Components.md

 API Providers **MUST** publish service level agreements that define commitments to service by the API Provider as well as service expectations for API Consumers.

+What SLAs are published will vary depending on the implementation, however common SLAs include:

+- API availability (i.e., uptime)
+- Latency
+- Request throughput (number of requests in a given timeframe)

+API producer **MAY** provide _SLA Tiering_ in which different SLAs are applied to different clients.
+For example, a "gold" tier can be applied to a high-value consumer-facing application to grant higher request quotas and faster response times.
+Conserverly, a "bronze" tier could be applied to a non-critical back-office application consuming the same API.

 SLAs **SHOULD** be available via a web experience.